Averaging along irregular curves and regularisation of ODEs: Averages along Fractional Brownian paths

-then
+Then

-so that almost surely $D<\infty$ which implies that $\exp\left(\rho(Q^{X_n}_\lambda)^2\right) N_{\alpha+1}(b-b_n) \to 0$. \end{proof}
+so that almost surely $D< \infty$ which implies that $K_{b}^{X_{n}} ( \lambda ) \|b-b^{n} \|_{\alpha' +1} \to 0$. \end{proof}

-Note that this argument give an exceptional set of zero measure which a priori depends on $b$ (and on the sequence $(b_n)_n$).
-As remarked previously, this fact prevents straighforward extension of the uniqueness results in $\cF L^{\alpha+1}$ to random $b$.
+Note that this argument give an exceptional set of zero measure which a priori depends on $b$ (and on the sequence $(b^{n} )_{n}$) and of $x_{0}$.
+As remarked previously, this fact prevents straightforward extension of the uniqueness results in $\CC^{\alpha}$ to random $b$.
+Furthermore, it also prevent to consider the regularity of the flow of the equation by pathwise methods.